 The study suggests reputational risk management is both a challenge and an opportunity.
 Ninety-five C-level executives responding to our survey believe the risk organization is vital to managing reputation—but only 30 percent say they have the right capabilities.
 Sounds like CFOs and CROs should begin cultivating this expertise.

-My next post will look at building dynamic responder capabilities in the integrated finance and risk function.
-Meanwhile, see our report for more.
+My next post will look at building dynamic-responder capabilities in the integrated finance and risk function.